usds/website-staging/_reports_to_congress/2024/09_life-experience.md

 The human-centered design research process that USDS contributed to the interagency team—a problem-solving method that prioritizes research and collaborative creativity to develop solutions for people’s needs—is helping to modernize and implement services that are simpler, more accessible, and equitable.

 - **APN services** launched in six community-based organizations under Health Resources and Services Administration’s (HRSA) Healthy Start program in July 2023.
 Fifteen navigators helped over 200 families across the U.S. in Atlanta, Baton Rouge, Turtle Mountain Reservation, Harlem, Pee Dee, and Los Angeles.
-Fifty-four percent of 39 surveyed families felt less lonely with a peer navigator.
+54% of 39 surveyed families felt less lonely with a peer navigator.
 Health Start pilot site leadership reported 100% positive impact by APNs on care teams.

 - The **Newborn Supply Kit** has distributed 3,000 kits to families in Arkansas, Louisiana, and New Mexico.
 The team also launched a new, easy-to-understand website, hhs.gov/newbaby, with content from the federal government.